Quartic First-Order Methods for Low-Rank Minimization: Quartic Geometries for Low-Rank Minimization

-An essential step in designing non-Euclidean algorithms is the choice of a \textit{distance kernel}.
-In our context we choose a differentiable strictly convex function $h:\reals^{n \times r} \rightarrow \reals$, with $\dom h = \reals^{n \times r}$ (although more general distance kernels can be used).
-The distance kernel $h$ induces in turn a \textit{Bregman distance} \BEQ D_h(X,Y) = h(X) - h(Y) - \la \nabla h(Y), X-Y \ra \EEQ Note that $D_h$ is not a proper distance, it is sometimes referred to as a \textit{Bregman divergence}.
+The first essential step is the choice of a \textit{distance kernel}.
+In our context, we choose a differentiable strictly convex function $h:\reals^{n \times r} \rightarrow \reals$, with ${\dom h = \reals^{n \times r}}$ (although more general distance kernels can be used).
+The distance kernel $h$ induces in turn a \textit{Bregman distance} \BEQ D_h(X,Y) = h(X) - h(Y) - \la \nabla h(Y), X-Y \ra. \EEQ Note that $D_h$ is not a proper distance, it is sometimes referred to as a \textit{Bregman divergence}.
 However $D_h$ enjoys a distance-like separation property: $D_h(X,X) = 0$ and $D_h(X,Y) > 0$ for $X \neq Y$.
 The choice of a distance kernel suited to the function $f$ is guided by the following relative smoothness condition, also called generalized Lipschitz property.